-In the case of overnight repos, it will be essential that the collateral allocation is made in time for the reporting parties to report the specific securities allocated as collateral on T+1, as the maturity of an overnight repo on T+1 would cause trade repositories to reject any later collateral update reports (Table 2, field 98, Action Type = COLU).
+In the case of overnight repos, it will be essential that the collateral allocation is made in time for the reporting parties to report the specific securities allocated as collateral on T+1, as the

-87 GC financing facilities offer CCP-clearing and tri-party collateral management services.
+91 GC financing facilities offer CCP-clearing and tri-party collateral management services.
 They are often accessed through automatic trading systems (ATS).
 Collateral is allocated against the net exposure of a portfolio of GCFF repos.
 There are three such facilities in the EU at the moment: Eurex Repo's GC Pooling, €GC Plus offered by LCH SA and £GC offered by Euroclear UKI (CREST) and LCH Ltd.

-88 In fact, where field 2.9 = OTHR, it will only help provide a link to the portfolio of underlying repos if the reporting party has only one master agreement type under the category OTHR.
+92 In fact, where field 2.9 = OTHR, it will only help provide a link to the portfolio of underlying repos if the reporting party has only one master agreement type under the category OTHR.
 It is likely that parties will have several agreements (CCP rule book) in place with a CCP, one for each agreement, so the three linking fields would not be a unique connection between the portfolio and collateral.